Aquaculture of Marine Species in Rhode Island Waters (250-RICR-40-00-1)

 b.
 Scallops in any form, except when the final product form is the adductor muscle only.

-26. “Shellfish seed” means, for bay quahog, a shell size less than 20 mm (0.78") longest axis length; for oysters, a shell size less than 32 mm (1.25") longest axis length, and for blue mussels (Mytilus edulis) any mussel that settled during the current calendar year.
+26. “Shellfish seed” means, for bay quahog, a shell size less than twenty millimeters (20 mm) (0.78") longest axis length; for oysters, a shell size less than thirty-two millimeters (32 mm) (1.25") longest axis length, and for blue mussels (Mytilus edulis) any mussel that settled during the current calendar year.

 27. “Spat” means newly settled post-metamorphic bivalve.